Iraq summons Turkey envoy to protest over visit

 By Barry Malone

-In response, Turkey summoned the Iraqi ambassador in Ankara and warned Baghdad to be "careful" in its remarks.

-The latest in a series of diplomatic spats and tit-for-tat summonings of envoys between the neighbouring countries is likely to worsen already strained relations.
+The episode, the latest in a series of diplomatic spats and tit-for-tat summonings of envoys between the neighbouring countries, is likely to worsen already strained relations.

 "The note also included a demand by the Iraqi government (for an) urgent explanation from the Turkish government," it added.